justbrody/lenzr/README.md

   ...
 }
 ```
+**Important note: 'useLensGlobalStore' will always cause a re-render of the component if the store has changed.**
+**If the return value is very expensive, you could wrap it with React.useMemo.**
 ### Set
 With the 'set' function a specific value can be changed or added in the store, using the given lens.
 ```javascript